vanntoru/schedule-app/README.md

 `GET /api/calendar` returns Google events for the given day.
 If credentials are missing, expired or revoked, the endpoint responds with **401 Unauthorized** and provides instructions in the JSON body to re-authenticate via `/login`.
+The required `date` query parameter accepts an ISO 8601 datetime or `YYYY-MM-DD`.
+When no timezone is included, the value is interpreted as Asia/Tokyo and normalized to UTC before calling the Google API.

 The front-end will automatically build the `#time-grid` element at page load if it is missing.